Dihydrocodeine

 Are withdrawal symptoms possible if you stop taking dihydrocodeine?

 Yes.
-Patients who suddenly stop taking dihydrocodeine could suffer from withdrawal symptoms, particularly if the are addicted (NHS, 2022).
+Patients who suddenly stop taking dihydrocodeine could be at an increased risk of suffering from withdrawal symptoms, particularly if the are addicted (NHS, 2022).
 These withdrawal symptoms can include:

-The BNF (2020) advise that to reduce the risks of dependence, addiction and withdrawal symptoms, dihydrocodeine dose reduction should be tapered slowly at the end of treatment - tapering a high dose of dihydrocodeine safely can take a longer period of time, ranging from weeks to months.
-Your doctor or healthcare professional will be able to advise you on how to safely taper dosage of dihydrocodeine to suit your individual situation.
+The BNF (2020) advise that to reduce the risks of dependence, addiction and withdrawal symptoms, dihydrocodeine dose reduction should be tapered slowly at the end of treatment to avoid opioid misuse - tapering a high dose of dihydrocodeine safely can take a longer period of time, ranging from weeks to months.
+Your doctor or healthcare professional will be able to advise you on how to safely taper dosage of dihydrocodeine to suit your individual situation, depending on if you are taking higher doses or a lower dose.

-If you are concerned about withdrawal symptoms or addiction to dihydrocodeine, you should consult your doctor or trusted healthcare professional prior to starting treatment with the medication.
-They will be able to advise you on approriate usage and if the medication is suitable for you.
+If you are concerned about withdrawal symptoms or dihydrocodeine addiction to dihydrocodeine, you should consult your doctor or trusted healthcare professional prior to starting treatment with the medication.
+They will be able to advise you on appropriate usage and if the medication is suitable for you.

 According to a study by Leppert (2010), Dihydrocodiene (DHC) has an analgesic effect that is slightly stronger than codeine (a natural opioid analgesic) when it is taken orally and it can be twice as potent as codeine for the parenteral route (intravenous administration).